"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 Ashley pointed to the bushes along the building.
 "How 'bout here?"
 The pair checked to make sure no one was around, and ducked behind the landscaping.
 In an instant they transformed and began walking to the back of the school, staying along the wall.

 The pair peeked around the corner of the building, spying Sarah 10 yards away.
 She stood by the entrance to the gym, looking down at her phone.
-Ashley and Edwin ducked back behind the wall to regroup.
+Ruby and Sapphire ducked back behind the wall to regroup.

 "No sharing secrets this time, got it?"
-Ashley pointed at Edwin.
+Ruby pointed at Sapphire.

 "What?
 I never told Sarah any secrets."
-Edwin said.
+Sapphire said.

 "No, Tabitha!
 Remember that, because I sure do."